oleghnidets/TweeTextField/README.md

 pod 'TweeTextField'
 ```

-To get the full benefits import `TweeTextField` wherever you import UIKit
+To get the full benefits import `TweeTextField`.

 #### Manually
 1. Download and drop `Sources` folder in your project.
 2. Congratulations!

 ## Usage